Starchy foods and carbohydrates

 There's evidence to show acrylamide can cause cancer.

-The Food Standards Agency has the following tips to reduce your risk of acrylamide at home:
+The Food Standards Agency has these tips to reduce your risk of acrylamide at home:

 - Check the pack: follow the cooking instructions carefully when frying or oven-heating packaged food products such as chips, roast potatoes and parsnips.
-The on-pack instructions are designed to cook the product correctly.
-This ensures you aren't cooking starchy foods for too long or at temperatures that are too high.
+These instructions are to help you cook the product correctly, so you do not cook starchy foods for too long or at temperatures that are too high.

-- Don't keep raw potatoes in the fridge: storing raw potatoes in the fridge can increase overall acrylamide levels.
-Raw potatoes should ideally be stored in a dark, cool place at temperatures over 6C.
+- Do not keep raw potatoes in the fridge: storing raw potatoes in the fridge can increase overall acrylamide levels.
+Raw potatoes should ideally be stored in a dark, cool place at temperatures above 6C.

-For more information, see the Food Standards Agency website.
+Find more information on acrylamide on the Food Standards Agency website.

 Read more about preparing and cooking food safely.